 “Really excited to see what’s going on a Twin Science Workshop.
 The children are all buzzing.
 They are all really excited for what they are doing.
 I think this is the future.”Magoo Giles (Founder & Principal, Knightsbridge School)

-In January, 2020 we organized a workshop in cooperation with Knightsbridge School in London.
-The whole workshop was centered around various fields of STEAM.
-With students of Knightsbridge School, we designed robotics projects with Twin Science Kits and LEGO.
-We learned how a self-driving car works and discovered autonomous systems.
+In January 2020 our Twin Science team organized a workshop in cooperation with Knightsbridge School in London.
+The workshop itself was centered around exploring various fields of STEAM.
+With the students at Knightsbridge School, we designed a number of robotics projects with Twins Science Kits and LEGO® building blocks to learn how autonomous systems, namely self-driving cars, work.